Start building

 What is UUID?

 UUID (universally unique identifier) is a standardized 128-bit format unique identifier generated using random numbers to uniquely identify information in computer systems.
+A UUID is essentially a string of characters that uniquely identifies an object.

 FAQ